MortalROs/Remote-Lamps/README.md

 # Remote Lamps
- Control lamps remote with raspberry
+ Control lamps remote with raspberry.
+ This script use websocket for control.